lmweber/benchmark-data-Levine-32-dim/README.md

 This data set has relatively low dimensionality.
 No intracellular signaling proteins were measured.

 Manual gating was performed on all 13 surface markers.
-An additional "DNA x cell length" gating step was also applied to remove platelets from the data set.
-A total of 24 cell types were found by manual gating.
-The final data set contained 167,044 cells (see https://www.cytobank.org/cytobank/experiments/46259).
+An additional "DNA x cell length" gating step was also applied to remove platelets.
+A total of 24 cell types were found by manual gating, and the final data set contained 167,044 cells (see https://www.cytobank.org/cytobank/experiments/46259).

 For the benchmark data set, the data were also split into two parts.
 For 49% of the cells (81,747 cells), manual gating cluster assignments were kept, to produce a "gold standard" data set.
 For the remaining 51% of cells (85,297 cells), gating assignments were removed in order to create a test data set.
+The same clusters or cell types should be present in both parts of the data set, since they are sourced from the same biological sample.

+**Data source:**

+- The FCS data files can be downloaded from the Cytobank experiment page for benchmark data set 1: https://www.cytobank.org/cytobank/experiments/46259.

     The data are provided as a set of 24 FCS files for the gold standard data set (one FCS file per cluster), and one additional combined FCS file for the test data set.
 Note that cluster labels are not available for the cells in the test data set.

-**Source for FCS data files:**

-- The FCS data files can be downloaded from the Cytobank experiment page for benchmark data set 1: https://www.cytobank.org/cytobank/experiments/46259.
-A total of 24 FCS files are provided for the manually gated clusters in the gold standard data set (one file per cluster or cell type), and one additional FCS file for the test data set (see above).

 **Files in this repository:**

-- The R script [prepare_dataset_1.R](prepare_dataset_1.R) reads the FCS files, adds cluster labels for the 24 manually gated clusters in the gold standard data set, and saves the data in tab-delimited text format.
+- The R script [prepare_dataset_1.R](prepare_dataset_1.R) reads the FCS files, adds cluster labels for the 24 manually gated clusters, applies a standard `asinh` transform, and saves the data in tab-delimited text format.

-- The [processed_data](processed_data/) folder contains the final tab-delimited text files. [benchmark_dataset_1.txt](processed_data/benchmark_dataset_1.txt) contains the data from the 24 manually gated clusters in the gold standard data (49% of the total data set), with cluster labels added. [benchmark_dataset_1_notgated.txt](processed_data/benchmark_dataset_1_notgated.txt) contains the nongated test data (51% of the total data set), where cluster labels are not available.
-The nongated part of the data set can be used as test data since it is sourced from the same biological sample, so the same clusters or cell types should be present.
+- The [processed_data](processed_data/) folder contains the final tab-delimited text files.

+    [benchmark_dataset_1.txt](processed_data/benchmark_dataset_1.txt) contains the data from the 24 manually gated clusters in the gold standard data set (49% of the total data set), with `asinh` transform applied, and cluster labels added. [benchmark_dataset_1_notransform.txt](benchmark_dataset_1_notransform.txt) contains the same data without the `asinh` transform.

+    [benchmark_dataset_1_notgated.txt](processed_data/benchmark_dataset_1_notgated.txt) contains the nongated test data set (51% of the total data set), with `asinh` transform applied.
+Cluster labels are not available for this part of the data set. [benchmark_dataset_1_notgated_notransform.txt](benchmark_dataset_1_notgated_notransform.txt) contains the same data without the `asinh` transform.

-**Original source:**
+**Original reference:**

 This data set was originally published in the following paper (Bendall et al, 2011), however the version of the data published with the PhenoGraph paper includes additional processing steps.